the-galah-survey/the-galah-survey.github.io/dr3/using_the_data.md

     - `distance_bstep` was used for the vast majority of stars (96 per cent) in the calculation of Galactic kinematic and dynamic parameters in `GALAH_DR3_VAC_dynamics_v2`.
 For the other 4 per cent of the stars we mostly use the photogeometric distances `r_med_photogeo` in the `GALAH_DR3_VAC_GaiaEDR3_v2` table as calculated by [Bailer-Jones *et al.* (2020)](https://doi.org/10.3847/1538-3881/abd806).
 The distance used for a given spectrum is provided by the `use_dist_flag` in the `GALAH_DR3_VAC_dynamics_v2` table.
 * **For reddening, we recommend the `ebv` value from the `GALAH_DR3_main_allstar_v2` table**.
     - This is from [Schlegel *et al.* (1998)](https://doi.org/10.1086/305772) and was used as part of the estimation of the bolometric corrections.
 * For parallax, the GALAH DR3 catalogues has the parallax values from both the *Gaia* DR2 and eDR3 values (the former being called `parallax_dr2` in our catalogues).
 We have also calculated the eDR3 parallax corrected for the zeropoint offset as prescribed in [Lindegren *et al.* (2020)](https://doi.org/10.1051/0004-6361/202039653 ), called `parallax_corr` in our tables.
-We do not have any strong recommendation on the best parallax value to use.
 * Distinct from the iron abundance ([Fe/H]) calculated from the spectra, the `GALAH_DR3_VAC_ages_v2` table includes the initial and current metallicity of the star (`meh_ini_bstep` and `meh_act_bstep`) as calculated by BSTEP.
 These values were not used as part of the abundance analysis.

 This table summarizies the parameters in GALAH DR3 for which there are multiple values for a given star.
 We have bolded our recommended column.